pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-pointers-memory.md

 Lippman:

-**special property 1** of arrays: in most places when we use an array, the compiler automatically substitutes a pointer to the first element
+**special property 1** of arrays:

+In most places when we use an array, the compiler automatically substitutes a pointer to the first element

 ```cpp
 string nums[] = {"one", "two", "three"}; // array of strings